mscarey/AuthoritySpoke/docs/guides/load_yaml_holdings.rst

     >>> from authorityspoke import Entity, Fact, Holding
     >>> new_york_offense = Fact(
-    ...     "$defendant used ${defendant}'s business $business to commit the New York offense " ...     "of engaging in the business of receiving money " ...     "for transmission or transmitting the same, without a license therefor", ...     terms=[Entity(name="Mazza-Alaluf"), Entity(name="Turismo Costa Brava")])
+    ...     predicate="$defendant used ${defendant}'s business $business to commit the New York offense "
+    ...     "of engaging in the business of receiving money " ...     "for transmission or transmitting the same, without a license therefor", ...     terms=[Entity(name="Mazza-Alaluf"), Entity(name="Turismo Costa Brava")])
     >>> no_appropriate_state_license = Fact(
-    ...     ("$defendant operated $business without an appropriate money transmitting " ...     "license in a State where such operation was punishable as a misdemeanor " ...     "or a felony under State law"),
+    ...     predicate=("$defendant operated $business without an appropriate money transmitting " ...     "license in a State where such operation was punishable as a misdemeanor " ...     "or a felony under State law"),
     ...     terms=[Entity(name="Mazza-Alaluf"), Entity(name="Turismo Costa Brava")])